mrusho/junior-developer-test/README.md

 # Instructions
-You are required to complete any 3 out of the 4 bugs provided in the GitHub repository linked below.
-Follow the steps below to get started, work on your solutions, and submit your completed work.
+Please complete 3 out of the 4 bugs provided in the GitHub repository.
+Submit your completed work by end of day Monday, May 5.
+Follow the steps below to get started.

 ## Step 1: Access the Repository
 ### Option A: Clone the Repository